BMW M4 DTM: Second generation (2019)

-The BMW M4 DTM Turbo is a "Class 1" touring car constructed by the German car manufacturer BMW for use in the Deutsche Tourenwagen Masters.
+The BMW M4 Turbo DTM is a "Class 1" touring car constructed by the German car manufacturer BMW for use in the Deutsche Tourenwagen Masters.
 It is a turbocharged variant of its predecessor, the BMW M4 DTM that had a naturally-aspirated engine.
 The M4 DTM Turbo is still based on the production BMW M4.
 The BMW M4 DTM Turbo made its DTM debut in the 2019 DTM season.
 The M4 DTM Turbo is the BMW's second turbo-powered DTM car.